csvtoolkit/FastCSV-ext/README.md

 - **Error Handling**: Improved PHP error reporting and exception handling
 - **Test Coverage**: Comprehensive test suite with extensive edge case coverage

-### Known Issues

-- Performance test may show reduced record counts on complex CSV files
-- Minor formatting differences in specific edge cases
-- Writer may not quote all fields in certain configurations

 For the latest updates and bug reports, please check the project's issue tracker.